 The Giant Schnauzer is a true beauty.
 With his imposing size and handsome expression, you can’t help but get caught up in those dark, wise eyes.
-But I would recommend doing your research before deciding to make this dog a part of your home.
+But I would recommend doing your research before deciding to make this breed of dog a part of your home.

 Though intelligent and loyal, Giant Schnauzers need an extensive amount of exercise and training.

 So you better be up to the task!